roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-17 ****** byCathartico© The crowd watched the black circular plug slowly stretching Vanessa's cunt further open.
+The crowd watched the black circular plug slowly stretching Vanessa's cunt further open.
 But it was working its way out of the slut's pussy far too slow.
 The young bloke couldn't keep up his pace forever.
 Finally, he groaned out while his cock erupted spurting a second load of cum into Queeny Ho's bowels.

  Watching the depraved spectacle, the final two participants had realized that it was an extremely hard task to fuck the inflated pussy plug out of the whore's cunt.
 So they made a deal and decided to work on the slut jointly.